-The value of other options and guarantees (for policies with profit sharing) is based on 1,000 interest scenarios.
-This value is explicitly determined using stochastic methods and concerns the costs associated with the granted financial options and guarantees, such as profit-sharing, to the extent that they have not been recognised in the expected value.
-In other words, this concerns the time value of these options; their intrinsic value has already been recognised in the expected value.
+The time value of options and guarantees (TVOG) is calculated using stochastic techniques with respect to interest scenario's.
+It concerns the costs associated with the granted financial options and guarantees, such as profit-sharing and guarantees on maturity value in some index-linked and unit-linked policies.
+Only the time value of these options is added to the expected value; their intrinsic value has already been recognised in the expected value.